 Buying a home for the first time especially can be difficult because you do not have any equity currently that you are bringing to the table.

 But millions of home buyers across America every year are surprised to learn just how easy it is to buy a home with an FHA mortgage.
 Down payments are very reasonable, as are the interest rates.
-All in all, getting an FHA loan could be the best decision you make when you get your first home.
+All in all, getting an FHA insured mortgage could be the best decision you make when you get your first home.

-5 More Reasons the FHA Mortgage Program Makes Sense for Consumers that Are Tired of Renting
+5 More Reasons the FHA Mortgage Program Makes Sense

 Are you a first time home buyer looking for financing that works with your budget?
 Then you know that this can be a very exciting, but also frustrating time.
 Many first time home buyers have challenges getting a loan for a variety of reasons, from poor credit to lack of a down payment.